spring-projects/spring-ldap/readme.md

 to an unchecked exception hirearchy, as well as several utilities for working with filters, LDAP paths and Attributes.

-As of version 1.2, support for client-side compensating transaction is provided, as well as Java 5 generics support with the SimpleLdapTemplate.

-As of version 1.3.1, there is support for LDIF parsing and Object-Directory Mapping (ODM).

-For detailed information on the project, please refer to the [reference documentation](http://static.springsource.org/spring-ldap/docs/1.3.x/reference/html/) and [javadocs](http://static.springsource.org/spring-ldap/site/apidocs/).
+For detailed information on the project, please refer to the [reference documentation](http://static.springsource.org/spring-ldap/docs/1.3.x/reference/html/) and [javadocs](http://static.springframework.org/spring-ldap/docs/1.3.x/apidocs/).
-See [the changelog](https://jira.springsource.org/browse/LDAP#selectedTab=com.atlassian.jira.plugin.system.project%3Achangelog-panel) for detailed information on changes.
+See [the changelog](https://jira.springsource.org/secure/ReleaseNote.jspa?projectId=10071&version=13399) for detailed information on changes in the latest version.

 ###MAVEN USERS